 Clark Center Recreation Park is an 80-acre public park.
-It consists of an office/toilet building, three shelters, a boat ramp, improved parking areas, two softball fields, an unguarded swimming area, and a paved access road.
-The park is currently operated by the Corporate and Community Affairs Office of the Lockheed Martin Energy Systems (LMES) Recreation Department.
-DOE is working with the state of Tennessee to possibly transfer management responsibilities.
+It consists of a building containing offices and rest rooms, three shelters, a boat ramp, improved parking areas, two softball fields, an unguarded swimming area, and a paved access road.
+The park is currently operated by the Corporate and Community Affairs Office of the Recreation Department.

 The Federal Office Building is owned by the General Services Administration and is maintained by DOE.
-DOE Oak Ridge Operations Office (DOE-ORO) offices occupy the vast majority of space in the building, which consists of 113,000 square feet and is located in Oak Ridge.
+DOE Oak Ridge Operations Office (DOE-ORO) offices occupy the vast majority of space in the building, which consists of 113,000 ft2 and is located in Oak Ridge.